George Town, Chennai: Religions and holy shrines

 George Town has a rich congregation of shrines of different faiths within its boundaries.
 The first Hindu temples of British Madras were built in this neighbourhood between 1640 and 1680.
 Many of the temples were built since then by the leading merchants of the city, mostly dubashes (middlemen) of British merchants and business establishments.
 Several of the streets in the neighbourhood are named after these dubashes.

 The city's first Jain temples were built in the central part of the western half of the neighbourhood occupied by settlers from Rajasthan and Saurashtra, now known as Sowcarpet.
 Today, festivals such as Holi, Diwali, and Ganesh Chathurthi are celebrated in the North Indian style.

 The first mosque in the neighbourhood was built in the 1670s on Moor Street.
 The mosque, however, does not exist today.
 The oldest surviving mosque is the huge Masjid Mamoor in Angappa Naicken Street, which was built in the eighteenth century.

 The first Madras Synagogue was built in Coral Merchant Street, which had a large presence of Portuguese Paradesi Jews in the sixteenth, seventeenth and eighteenth centuries.
-The Madras Synagogue doesn't exist today, but there is said to be a "handful" of Jews (not including people with Jewish lineage) in Madras city today.
+The Madras Synagogue does not exist today.

 The oldest church is the Armenian Church on Armenian Street.
 The Cathedral of St Mary of the Angels located next to the church has its presence since 1642.
 However, the first Catholic place of worship in the neighbourhood was built before the St. Mary's cathedral.
 Protestant churches, however, were built only in the nineteenth century, with the first English Protestant Church built in 1810 on Davidson Street.

 The Muthialpet area, the western part of George Town extending northwards from the Madras High Court, is one of the 163 notified areas (megalithic sites) in the state of Tamil Nadu.